-Accurate estimates of cell density can be made using a haemocytometer.
-Haemocytometers are thick glass slides with two chambers on the upper surface, each measuring $1.0 \times 1.0 \text{ mm}$ .
-A special cover slip is placed over these two chambers giving a depth of 0.1 mm making the total volume of each chamber $0.1 \text{ mm}^3$ .
+Accurate estimates of cell density can be made using a hemocytometer.
+Haemocytometers are thick glass slides with two chambers on the upper surface, each measuring 1.0 x 1.0 mm.
+A special cover slip is placed over these two chambers giving a depth of 0.1 mm making the total volume of each chamber 0.1 mm3.
 The base of each chamber is marked with a grid to aid in counting cells within the area.
-Prior to counting motile algal species, 1 or 2 drops of 4% formalin should be added to a 10 to 20 ml sample of the culture to be counted.
-With the cover slip in position, one or two drops of the algal sample are introduced by means of a Pasteur pipette to fill both chambers.
+Before counting motile algal species, 1 or 2 drops of 4% formalin should be added to a 10 to 20 ml sample of the culture to be counted.
+With the coverslip in position, one or two drops of the algal sample are introduced using a Pasteur pipette to fill both chambers.
 Cell density is estimated as follows.

-The central grid of each chamber (outlined in the circle) is sub-divided into 25 squares, each measuring $0.2 \ge 0.2$ mm.
-The numbers of cells in 10 randomly chosen $0.2 \ge 0.2$ mm squares are counted and the average or mean is calculated.
-This gives the mean number of algal cells per 0.2mm x 0.2mm x 0.1mm, or 0.004 mm.
+The central grid of each chamber (outlined in the circle) is subdivided into 25 squares, each measuring 0.2 x 0.2 mm.
+The numbers of cells in 10 randomly chosen 0.2 x 0.2 mm squares are counted and the average or mean is calculated.
+This gives the mean number of algal cells per 0.2mm x 0.2mm x 0.1mm, or 0.004 mm3.

-Example:
+Example